amappola7/amappola7/README.md

 I enjoy implementing creative solutions through programming and creating products that impact the lives of my users.
 I never stop learning, I love discovering new technologies and new ways to be better at my job.

 ## ✨ Quick Facts
-🧪  I'm currently part of the Laboratoria Web Development Bootcamp
+🧪  I'm currently part of the Laboratoria Web Development Bootcamp 🌌  My goal is to work on projects that create a real impact in the world 🌺  I also love designing and illustrating (I am working on improving those skills)
-🌌  I also love designing and illustrating (I am working on improving those skills)
+💖  Being disciplined and brave, thinking creatively, and always going the extra mile are my life values.
 💻  You can see my work at my [portfolio](https://amappola7.github.io/amappola-portfolio/) and my [C.V.](#)

 ### 🤖 Stack